 Okapi experts worked with an interdisciplinary group of researchers and policymakers from The Energy And Resources Institute (Delhi), California Air Resources Board, University of California, San Diego, and various state governments in India to develop an action plan for reducing transport-related air pollution.
 Okapi's contribution focused on institutional design for implementing the recommended policy and governance measures.

-Okapi has been engaged by Shell India Markets Pvt Ltd. to identify ways to support a sustainable energy transition as India urbanizes.
-After comprehensive research and stakeholder interaction, we have identified a small set of initiatives that could catalyze policy, private sector, and community efforts toward adoption of lower emission, more efficient, energy sources and use technologies.
+Okapi was engaged by Shell India Markets Pvt Ltd. to identify ways to support a sustainable energy transition as India urbanizes.
+After comprehensive research and stakeholder interaction, a small set of initiatives were identified that could catalyze policy, private sector and community efforts toward adoption of lower emission, more efficient, energy sources and use technologies.
 Air Insight is one of the initiatives.
 Public awareness about the hazards of air pollution is on the rise, as is willingness to pay for mitigation and avoidance.
-Political will to act to reduce emissions is
+Political will to act to reduce emissions is also incr

 India has ambitious targets for providing electrification to all its villages by May 2018 and 24x7 power to all households by March 2019.
 Part of this goal will be achieved by expansion of the national grid, as well as the amount of power that flows through it.
 But it will also require an expansion of off-grid electricity provided by private energy service companies (ESCOs).
 These companies, often small and medium enterprises operating in rural areas with unreliable or no grid electricity, provide a range of services from generation and distribution to user services and maintenance through mi